 It’s Heyer week here at Romancing the Gothic!
-In film club we’ll be watching the 1950 film version of The Reluctant Widow.
 In book club, we’re reading The Quiet Gentleman (1951).
 On Saturday the class is ‘Rethinking the Gothic Romance: Georgette Heyer’.
 I’m aware that two quite disparate groups of people are interested in this week’s content and both groups might have their suspicions about exactly what Heyer and the Gothic have to say to each other.

 One thing is clear; with the possible exception of Cousin Kate (1968), Heyer was not a writer of ‘Gothics’.
 By ‘Gothics’, of course, I refer to the publishing sub-genre of Popular Romance associated with writers like Victoria Holt, Phyllis Whitney, Barbara Michaels and Joan Aiken whose covers have become famous for their women with perfect hair fleeing assorted houses and castles.

 If you’re interested in the diversity of that publishing sub-genre, how it developed over time and how it doesn’t conform to the simple formula it often gets tied to (woman + aristocratic overbearing man + hidden secrets + scary house) – check out Lori A. Paige’s The Gothic Romance Wave (2018).
 My aim today though isn’t to enter into a detailed discussion of the ‘Gothic Romance’ in this sense but rather to explore how Heyer and the Gothic are connected in ways which don’t fit within this sub-genre.